 Indian cuisine is known for its rich flavours and vivid colours.
 And this is particularly true for Indian vegetarian curries.

-Most Indian restaurant diners are familiar with baltis, kormas, and jalfrezis.
+Most Indian and South Asian restaurant diners are familiar with baltis, kormas, and jalfrezis.
 But there are a host of unearthed gems on the menu which do not get the same attention.

 DESIblitz presents 7 Indian vegetarian curries you must eat.

-‘Dal makhni’ means ‘buttery lentils’.
-As such, it is known for its creamy consistency and rich texture due to being cooked with butter, and finished with cream.
+‘Daal Makhni’ means ‘buttery lentils’.
+As such, it is known for its creamy consistency and rich texture due to being cooked with butter and sometimes finished with some cream.

-There are many types of lentils, and the type used in dal makhni is whole black lentil (urad dal).
+There are many types of lentils, and the type used in daal makhni is whole black lentil (urad dal).

-Like most dals, dal makhni goes well with rice.
+Like most daals, daal makhni goes well with rice.
 But if you want to eat like a traditional Punjabi, go for a brown wholemeal earthy roti, cooked on either the tava (skillet) or in the clay tandoor oven.